Cremuss/blender-data-baker/README.md

 - **PBR** - Physically based rendering
 - **DXT** - A group of lossy texture compression algorithms (sometimes also called DXTn, DXTC, or BCn)
 - **Texel** - Texture element, or texture pixel.
 The fundamental unit of a texture map
+- **HDR** - High dynamic range.
+Usually refers to 16-bit float or 32-bit float when speaking of textures.

 # Installation
 This addon is available as an **official** [Blender extension](https://extensions.blender.org/about/). ![](Documentation/Images/doc_install_03.jpg)